-The village of Andermatt is located in the heart of the Swiss Alps at an altitude of 1450 meters above sea level.
-By car the village can only be reached via winding pass roads but despite this, Andermatt is still well connected to metropolitan areas like Munich (4 hours), Milan (2 hours) and Zurich (90 mins).
-Due to the high altitude of the village, the golf season is a bit shorter, but with a little luck golfers can play their first rounds of golf in May and still enjoy some of the ski pistes up in the mountains.
+The village of Andermatt is located in the heart of the Swiss Alps at an altitude of 1,450 meters above sea level.
+By car the village can only be reached via winding pass roads.
+Despite this, Andermatt is still well connected to metropolitan areas like Munich (4 hours), Milan (2 hours) and Zurich (90 mins).
+Due to the high altitude of the village, the golf season is a bit shorter.
+However with a little luck, golfers can play their first rounds of golf in May and still enjoy some of the ski pistes up in the mountains.

-The Andermatt golf region has 4 golf courses to offer and we played the following ones on this trip: Andermatt Swiss Alps, Golfclub Andermatt Realp and Golfclub Sedrun.
+The Andermatt golf region has 4 golf courses to offer.
+We played the following ones on this trip: Andermatt Swiss Alps, Golfclub Andermatt Realp and Golfclub Sedrun.
 Golf Source du Rhône is the fourth course which we weren’t able to play this time.

 The first stop on our trip was Golfclub Sedrun.
-From Andermatt you will need to drive around 30 minutes over the Oberalp Pass (2044 meters above sea level) to get to the course.
-Sedrun is located in the Swiss canton of Graubünden and its one of the very few places where people still talk a local Roman language called Romansh.
-Another interesting trivia is that the river Rhine runs through the course.
-As the source of the river is close to the Oberalp Pass, the Rhine is at this stage more a creek than a river though.
+From Andermatt you will need to drive around 30 minutes over the Oberalp Pass (2,044 meters above sea level) to get to the course.
+Sedrun is located in the Swiss canton of Graubünden.
+It’s one of the very few places where people still talk a local Roman language called Romansh.
+Another interesting piece of trivia is that the river Rhine runs through the course.
+As the source of the river is close to the Oberalp Pass, the Rhine is no more than a creek though.

 The 9 hole golf course is 2785 meters long and was designed by Peter Harradine.
 The setting is lovely throughout the course.
 You will hear the river Rhine and some cow bells of the roaming animals next to the course.
 The 3rd green is only a few meters away of the local church.
 But the golf course is actually quite interesting and fun to play too.
 It features three severely raised greens where your approach shots are really tricky.
 We also liked the two driveable par 4 holes of the course.
 The second one, the par 4 9th hole is the signature hole of the course.
 It’s the only golf hole anywhere where you need to play over the river Rhine.
 So overall a very fun and enjoyable course.